-I recently had the enlightening feeling that comes from wiping your hard drive and getting a fresh start.
-I have been using emacs and org-mode for virtually everything from programming to making documents and presentations, so I didn't find myself missing or needing anything from that missing suite.
+I recently had the freeing feeling that comes from wiping your hard drive and getting a fresh start.
+I have been using emacs and org-mode for virtually everything from programming to making documents and presentations, so when I was installing things on my newly cleaned computer, I just didn't find myself missing anything from the Microsoft Office suite.

-I decided I would make a 42inX36in poster.
-To set this up in Inkscape, open File>Document Properties then select Page size.
-I used a custom size in mm as 1066X914.
+Poster size: To set this up in Inkscape, open File>Document Properties then select Page size.
+Then, just make everything fit.

 More coming soon